 A Timeline Overview of a Slow Schism and Isolation Starting after the Council of Nicaea

-But if we are to take the warning of our Lady of Fatima seriously, the biggest threat from a secular world government came from the country wherein is the last Apostolic Church before the schism, the Soviet Union.
+But if we are to take the warning of our Lady of Fatima seriously, the widest threat from a secular world government came from the country wherein is the last Apostolic Church before the schism, the Soviet Union.
+A Church that was not in the orbit of Christendom at the time of Council of Nicaea.
 We can see now more meaning behind the consecration of Russia.

 Interestingly, the formation of the College of Cardinals, the body used to elect the Pope, was approximately coincident with the final Schism and isolation of the Churches, certainly by 1099.